adl-lang/adl/doc/introduction.md

 generation in terms of the application logics own types.
 This feature is called [custom type mappings][4].

+Currently, json serialization is supported, with a [strict mapping][5] defined between ADL types and json values.

 Using the (experimental) `Sink` communications primitive, A variety of [application level communication protocols][5] can be defined in the ADL language.